moshen/wasmagic/README.md

 you probably should be), take a look at the [Async / Worker threads](examples/worker/) example.

+---

-If you aren't passing your instantiated dependencies down in your application, and are trying to use this as a global, try something like the following:
+If you aren't passing your instantiated dependencies down in your application, and you aren't using Javascript modules (or Typescript), and are trying to use this as a global, try something like the following for a CommonJS style module:

 ```javascript
 const { WASMagic } = require("wasmagic");